The human and economic cost of not treating perinatal mental health problems effectively is significant.

-Untreated perinatal mental illnesses have a wide range of effects on the mental and physical health of women, their babies, partners and loved ones, meaning insufficient support is a major public health concern.
+Untreated perinatal mental health problems have a wide range of effects on the mental and physical health of women, their babies, partners and loved ones, meaning insufficient support is a major public health concern.

-They are also one of the leading causes of death for women during pregnancy and the year after birth.
+Perinatal mental health problems are also one of the leading causes of death for women during pregnancy and the year after birth.

 The costs of undiagnosed or untreated perinatal mental health problems include:

-damage to families
+2. Damage to families

-impact on children
+3. Impact on children

-death or serious injury
+4. Death or serious injury

 In severe cases, perinatal mental health problems can be life-threatening.
 In the UK, suicide is one of the leading causes of maternal death in the first postnatal year.